raspberrypilearning/tree-life-simulator/en/step_3.md

 This means if `tree management`{:class="block3variables"} equals `4` the wait time will be 2 seconds but if `tree management`{:class="block3variables"} equals `1` the wait time will be slower at 5 seconds.

-Scratch has a `timer`{:class="block3sensing"} block that you can use in the simulation.
-The Scratch timer starts when you click on the green flag
+In this task you'll see how the `timer`{:class="block3sensing"} block works.

 --- task ---

 Go to the `Sensing`{:class="block3sensing"} menu and click on the tick next to the `timer`{:class="block3sensing"} block to show the timer on the stage.

 Click on the green flag to start your simulation.
-You'll notice the timer starts to count up.
+You'll notice the timer starts to count up immediately.
 Click on the tick again to hide the timer from view.

 --- /task ---

-You can use the `timer`{:class="block3sensing"} to make the speed of your **tree management** animation adjust as soon as the slider moves.
+You can use the `timer`{:class="block3sensing"} to make the speed of your **tree management** animation adjust immediately as soon as the slider moves.

 --- task ---